Home

 The whole series:

-The first task is solved by measures of the central tendency.
-The second task is solved by measures of variation.
+The first part is addressed by measures of central tendency; the second, by measures of variation.

 Measures of Central Tendency